 Connecting to prior knowledge

 Students brainstorm words that represent feelings evoked when they think of their home.
-Avoid discussing the physical aspects of the home as this has the potential to induce ‘shame’ in Indigenous students.
+Avoid discussing the physical aspects of the home as this has the potential to induce ‘shame’ in some students.

 - Where is their home?